 There’s no denying it, the cost of living is going up.
 Whether it’s our energy bills, the weekly shop or just putting fuel in the car, it can often feel like a bit of a balancing act when it comes to spending our money well.
 Often, all it takes is just one unexpected inconvenience; like the fridge or washing machine breakdown for our monthly finances to come tumbling down.

-Some look at furniture rental – click here for more information – or pay monthly credit plans on household appliances but there are lots of other options too!
+Some look at furniture rental or pay monthly credit plans on household appliances but there are lots of other options too!

 Switching your accounts

 Have you ever changed banks?
-Many of us are still with the same bank that we opened are very first account with – many moons ago!
-Shopping around for a bank account sounds odd, but many offer great rates for new customers, with some current accounts even offering cashback on certain purchases.
+Many of us are still with the same bank that we opened our very first account with – many moons ago!
+Shopping around for a bank account sounds odd, but many offer great rates for new customers, with some current accounts even offering cash back on certain purchases.
 In addition, most banks even offer a cash gift for those that switch to them!
 Putting money straight into your pocket!